jamesyoung-15/PasswordWarden/README.md

 ## About

 Unpublished chrome extension project currently in progress.
-Password Warden will offer a password generator, password strength detector, and a password manager.
+Password Warden will offer a password generator and password strength checker.
 Currently in progress.

 ## Features